Meeds-io/addons-manager/README.md

     git clone git@github.com:exoplatform/addons-manager.git && mvn package

-Unpack the content of the generated archive ```target/addons-manager-VERSION.zip``` into you eXo platform installation directory and then use the script ```addon.bat``` on windows systems and ```addon``` on linux/unix systems.
+Unpack the content of the generated archive ```target/addons-manager-VERSION.zip``` into you Platform installation directory and then use the script ```addon.bat``` on windows systems and ```addon``` on linux/unix systems.

 ## Usage